augustinLib/augustinLib/README.md

   <br><br>
-  *I am continuing to study, and additional stacks will be added*
+  *I'm continuing to study, so additional stacks will be added*

   <br>
 </div>